Water Chemistry Water Chemistry — How Long After Adding Calcium Hardness Can You Swim?

 Testing and Balancing After Addition

-Adding calcium hardness increaser can raise your pool's pH and total alkalinity slightly.
+Calcium hardness increaser (calcium chloride) is essentially pH-neutral and does not raise total alkalinity—it only raises calcium hardness.
 Before swimming, test and adjust these parameters as needed:

 Use muriatic acid or sodium bisulfate to lower pH if needed.
 Always add acid slowly and allow circulation before retesting.